Comprehensive Guide to Body Mass Index (BMI): More Than Just a Number

 Q: Is BMI the same for men and women?

 A: The formula for the BMI Calculator remains the same for both genders.
-However, women typically have a higher percentage of body fat than men at the same BMI score.
+However, women typically have a higher percentage of body fat than men at the same BMI score due to hormonal differences.

 Q: How often should I check my BMI?